gayanper/k8s.kpm/README.md

 Note: More information will be added how to compile on different platforms later.

+## Features

+- Define different port mapping configurations as defined under [First time use](#first-time-use).
+- Supports command auto completions.
+- Start port mapping for several services on a namespace with a single command.
+- When pods get restarts, resume the port forwarding by retrying for 10 times before giving up.
+  - The first 5 retries are done with 1 second delay.
+  - The rest of the 5 retries are done with 30 seconds delay.

 ## Usage

 | Flag              | Description                       |